timschlechter/http-with-fallback/README.md

 ## When *NOT* to use this
 To perform HTTP GET requests which require authentication/autorisation.
 Seriously, don't...

+## What about the browser cache?
+What about all those JSON services responding with no-caching headers?

 ## How it works
 Whenever a GET request performed by http-with-fallback responds with:
 - status 200: the response is stored in the local storage